Grant Richards (publisher): Career as a publisher

 In 1901, he launched The World's Classics series of reprints of literary classics.
 While the titles in this series were mostly public domain books, Richards aimed to distinguish his series from those of his competitors by publishing well produced books at an affordable price.

 Unfortunately, when the series experienced a great success with the reading public, the undercapitalized firm went into heavy debt to meet the unexpected demand.
 This, along with firm's move to larger premises at 48 Leicester Square, led to bankruptcy and liquidation of the business in 1905.
 Henry Frowde, the manager of the Oxford University Press, purchased the series which continues to be published as Oxford World's Classics.

 Richards moved to smaller premises in 7 Carlton Street and established a new publishing firm under the name E. Grant Richards (the first initial being added from his wife's name, Elisina).
 In 1908, he moved premises once again - to 8 St. Martin's Street - and began trading as Grant Richards Ltd. In this period, he published A Commentary (1908) by John Galsworthy, Spain, a Study of Her Life and Arts by Royall Tyler (1909), Dubliners (1914) and Exiles: A Play in Three Acts (1918) by James Joyce, The Ragged-Trousered Philanthropists (1914) by Robert Tressell, and several works by John Masefield.
 He published Love's Wild Geese (1924) and several other books by Jack Kahane, who would later establish the Parisian Obelisk Press in 1929.

 In 1926, Richards' firm became bankrupt once more.
-He thenceforth published under the name of the Richards Press.
+He thenceforth published under the name of the Richards Press and also Grant Richards Fronto Limited.